JuliaServices/Rematch2.jl/docs/src/index.md

 ## Deep Matching Against Arrays

 Arrays are intrinsic components of Julia.
-Match allows deep matching against vectors.
+Match allows deep matching against single-dimensional vectors.

 Match previously supported multidimensional arrays.
 If there is sufficient demand, we'll add support for that again.